 We also demonstrated the application of our Bayesian approach and compared it with the previous Frequentist approach [3] using a yeast galactose metabolism two-color microarray data [5].
-Following the procedure in method section, we simulated the empirical posterior distribution for each correlation parameter Γ .
-Similar to the previous analysis, we used 0.6 as the correlation cutoff value, and declared the statistical association to be biologically relevant when their $(1 - q) \times 100\%$ posterior confidence intervals do not intersect with [-0.6, 0.6] at the significant level q.
+Following the procedure in method section, we simulated the empirical posterior distribution for each correlation parameter $\Gamma$ .
+Similar to the previous analysis, we used 0.6 as the correlation cutoff value, and declared the statistical association to be biologically relevant when their (1-q%) posterior confidence intervals do not intersect with [-0.6, 0.6] at the significant level q.
+Fig. 2 presents a network assembled form screened edges in which all 95% posterior confidence intervals do not intersect with [-0.6, 0.6].
 Comparison of the networks inferred from Bayesian hierarchical model and from the previous approach in terms of top hub nodes shows much agreement with certain discrepancies.